 It’s worse than they said it would be and getting even worse every day.
 Our foundations are being further damaged by the vibrations from construction and increased truck traffic.
 Windows that were solid before construction are now damaged and won’t seal.
 The dust is horrible and all this before the new paint plant is putting out increased pollution.
 It’s bad and these are the things we want to make this right:

-We need More Money. $15,000 is not enough to make the repairs to our homes that are needed to make them safe.
+We need More Money for Repair or Relocation. $15,000 is not enough to make the repairs to our homes that are needed to make them safe.
 We want our foundations repaired, new roofs and windows, central air and furnaces, all certified for air quality.
 There are a few who would consider relocation, if provided enough money to do so successfully, but the great majority of us want to stay.

 We want the program expanded to reflect number of units in multifamily buildings.
 There are multi-family structures, duplexes, on the street and we want resources for repairs in each unit.